 (5) Everyone commits an offence who, without reasonable excuse, fails or refuses to comply with a demand made under this section.

-It is a scarey situation, you have never broke the law before.
-You felt fine, you weren't drunk but you blew over 80 at a RIDE Spotcheck or a traffic stop.
-Does this mean you are guilty?!
-Until the evidence is seen by a DUI specialist only then can your options be presented to you.
+Until the evidence is seen by a Criminal Lawyer only then can your options be presented to you.
 How much will this cost?
 Again, you need to sit down with a lawyer to understand the complexities of your case.
 Contact us today for a free case evaluation.